Student Leadership Event 2017 Program Highlights

 - University of Virgin Islands,

 - West Virginia State University

-Application process is now closed.
-Click here to apply for the 2015 Student Leadership Event (Req 00UFA).
+Application process is now open.
+Click here to apply for the 2017 Student Leadership Event (Req 01EA0).

 In addition to submitting a career profile, you will be asked to attach your resume and answer a few questions related to your academic achievements and professional goals.
 Your Career Services Office will review all applications from your school to determine if you qualify and to make final recommendations.
 A panel of Monsanto recruiters will then review student resumes and applications and select students to invite to the Student Leadership Event.

 2016 Application Timeline:

 |Online Applications Open

 If you have questions about the application process, please contact email@example.com.